Livia Souza leads efforts to document the language of an Amazonian tribe

 “I was fascinated,” says Souza.
 “Here is this isolated community attempting to communicate in what sounds like a Panoan language.”

-Four years later, Souza is leading the effort to document the language of the tribe, known as the People of the Xinane.
+Souza is now leading the effort to document the language of the tribe, known as the People of the Xinane.
 The tribe numbers about 35 men, women, and children who may have been fleeing from conflict with armed intruders in Peru when they emerged from the jungle near the Brazilian border.

-Souza spent two months with the Xinanes last spring, employing a range of techniques to decode their language.
+Several years after their emergence, Souza met the Xinanes, employing a range of techniques to decode their language.

 “They were friendly, they were welcoming, they were amazing,” she says.